✦ Context Engineering · 2026

 Kill switches

 Per-tool disable in seconds, no redeploy.
-Each agent has minimum privilege — only what it needs for the task.
+Each agent has minimum privilege.

 ⚠ The hard rule